1. How do you calculate the optimal system size for my energy use and financial return?

 4. Do the product brands (Solar Panels & Inverter) have local offices in Australia that I could claim warranty at if your company was no longer around?

 Inevitably, solar businesses don’t last forever.
-We’ve many of the cheap and nasty companies go out of business and we have also seen many installers who were attempting to do the right thing by their customers go out of business.
+We’ve seen many of the cheap and nasty companies go out of business and we have also seen many installers who were attempting to do the right thing by their customers go out of business.

 As a result there are many ‘orphaned’ solar systems in Australia.
 To ensure you have some options if something goes wrong during the warranty periods, buy products that have an Australian office and Australian warranty claim process that you could do yourself as a customer.
 The solar installer should be able to direct you to the website or contact persons.